NaturezzZ/FractureDetection-PyTorchYOLOv3/README.md

 ##### Train the network

-You should use data/data_preparation/change_data.py to convert data from COCO format to yolov3 format.
-Move your annotations to data/custom/labels/.
-The dataloader expects that the annotation file corresponding to the image data/custom/images/train.jpg has the path data/custom/labels/train.txt.
-Each row in the annotation file should define one bounding box, using the syntax label_idx x_center y_center width height.
-The coordinates should be scaled [0, 1], and the label_idx should be zero-indexed and correspond to the row number of the class name in data/custom/classes.names.
+You should use `data/data_preparation/change_data.py` to convert data from COCO format to yolov3 format.
+Move your annotations to `data/custom/labels/`.
+The dataloader expects that the annotation file corresponding to the image `data/custom/images/train.jpg` has the path `data/custom/labels/train.txt`.
+Each row in the annotation file should define one bounding box, using the syntax `label_idx x_center y_center width height`.
+The coordinates should be scaled [0, 1], and the label_idx should be zero-indexed and correspond to the row number of the class name in `data/custom/classes.names`.
 ```
 python train.py --pretrained_weights /path/to/pretrained/weights \
                 --epochs 100 \